 you ask this question, be prepared for a discussion, not an amazing

-Talk openly about other estimates you are receiving.
-This allows the vendor to help provide you with an apples-for-apples comparison.
-A wide variance in prices between estimates usually means there is a
+- Talk openly about other estimates you are receiving; who they are from and the details.
+This allows the contractor to help provide you with an apples-for-apples comparison.

-- Review outcomes regularly to determine if less frequent services will still provide what you want.
+- Some contracted work occurs repetitively.
+Examples include home cleaning and lawn mowing.
+Review outcomes regularly to determine if less frequent services will still provide what you want.

 - Take advantage of sales and special offers.
-These are effective sales tactics, but they are also a great way to save money.
+The word “SALE” still gets buyers attention.
+It can also be a great way to save money.

 - Consider bartering.
 Just like you, contractors hire help.
-If you have legal, book keeping, graphic design, baby sitting, cooking or other skills, explore options with your contractor.
 Most likely, you have some skill they need.
 The same goes for material goods.
-You may have something you can live without that the contractor wants such as tools and equipment, vehicles, etc. Bartering predates money as a way to get what you want.
-At the same time, bartering is becoming a much more sophisticated process with entire networks of individuals organizing around bartering.
+You may have something you can live without that the contractor wants such as tools and equipment, vehicles, use of your lake home for their family reunion, etc.

-- Ask for references and then check reference with well prepared questions.
+- Check reference with well prepared questions.
+This includes asking about the work completed and the price the reference paid.
 You will quickly ferret out those vendors that are price gouging.
-You will also discover the jewels in the rough of service contractors that offer value laden services at good prices.
+You will also discover the jewels in the rough of service contractors that offer value rich services at good market prices.

 There are at least three more important points to consider when hiring a contractor.